 3 CREDITS This course is designed for nursing and allied health programs which do not require General Chemistry I for science majors.
 This course is also appropriate for individuals interested in a general overview of chemistry.
 The course covers selected topics in general chemistry including unit conversions, atomic structure, chemical bonding, acids, bases, pH, chemical equilibrium, electrolytes, and properties of solutions.
 The course also introduces topics from organic and biochemistry.
 The relationship between chemical principles and human health is emphasized throughout the course.
-GenEd Requirement.

-CHEM 1131 LABORATORY FOR SURVEY OF GENERAL, ORGANIC, AND BIO
+CHEM 1131 LABORATORY FOR SURVEY OF GENERAL, ORGANIC, AND BIOCHEMISTRY

-Prerequisite: Prerequisite or Corequisite: (R) (W), Math 0403 or adequate math placement test score; Prerequisite or Corequisite: CHEM 1123
+Prerequisite: (R) (W), MATH 0403 or adequate math placement test score.
+Prerequisite or Corequisite: CHEM 1123